ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/rpmodel.md

    implementation of the empirical soil moisture factor $\beta(\theta)$ from a simple factor on light use efficiency (LUE) to estimate the underlying values of $J_{max}$ and $V_{cmax}$.
-In the {mod}`~pyrealm.pmodel` module, the $\beta(\theta)$ is _only_ applied as a post-hoc penalty factor to {attr}`~pyrealm.pmodel.PModel.PModel.gpp` and so does not implement any correction of $J_{max}$ and $V_{cmax}$ for soil moisture effects.
+In the {mod}`~pyrealm.pmodel` module, the $\beta(\theta)$ is _only_ applied as a post-hoc penalty factor to {attr}`~pyrealm.pmodel.pmodel.PModel.gpp` and so does not implement any correction of $J_{max}$ and $V_{cmax}$ for soil moisture effects.